GitHooksDotIO/githooks-io-service/Roadmap.md

 ## In the pipeline

+### Add support for latest Webhook events
+GitHub added some new events in April: https://github.com/blog/2156-expanded-webhook-events

 ### 'Select' GitHook parameter type
 Will be able to provide users with a dropdown list of available parameter values.